EVENTFLOW

 Overall

 Participants generally described the experience as simple and approachable; however, as workflows became more complex, areas of friction began to surface.
-This reinforced the importance of strengthening information hierarchy and clarifying system logic, particularly for power users managing larger events.

 Team Page